-Blogger pros include all kinds of funky little settings you can play around with, like comment functions and notifications, and the ability to download free templates (or, if you are awesome, which I’m not, design a template yourself) and use them, also for free.
+Blogger pros include all kinds of funky little settings you can play around with, like comment functions and notifications, and the ability to download free templates (or, if you are awesome, which I’m not, design a template yourself or fins out what the cost of an ecommerce website is and start from there) and use them, also for free.
 Downsides include not-so-friendly user interface and no stats page.

 WordPress pros: friendly user interface and the stats page.
 Downsides: if you have a free account, you can only use the templates they let you use – no messing around with your blog’s appearance unless you pay.